 Maternity/Paternity Leave in Brazil

-- Women are entitled to 4 months’ maternity leave and may not be dismissed during pregnancy or during the 12 months after birth.
+- Women are entitled to 120 days of maternity leave and may not be dismissed during pregnancy.

 - Salary and benefits must be paid throughout the employment protection period.

 - Men are entitled to 5 days of paid paternity leave, which they must request in advance.